kuttor/dotfiles/docs/Brew-Livecheck.md

 end
 ```

-If you need to modify the version, you can access the yaml hash in the strategy block like so:
+If you need to modify the version, you can access the YAML hash in the `strategy` block like so:

 ```ruby
 livecheck do